Charlize Theron: 2003–2010: Rise to prominence

+2011–2019: Established actress

 Following a two-year hiatus from films, Theron returned to the spotlight in 2011 with the black comedy Young Adult.
-Directed by Jason Reitman, the film earned critical acclaim, particularly for her performance as a depressed divorced, alcoholic 37-year-old ghostwriter.
+Directed by Jason Reitman, the film earned critical acclaim, particularly for her performance as a depressed, divorced, alcoholic 37-year-old ghostwriter.
 Richard Roeper awarded the film an A grade, stating "Charlize Theron delivers one of the most impressive performances of the year".
 She was nominated for a Golden Globe Award and several other awards.
 Roger Ebert called her one of the best actors working today.